thuanphamchezzi/skydeckai-code/README.md

 # AiDD MCP Server

-An MCP server for AI-driven development workflows.
-Provides tools for file system operations, code analysis, and Git operations with support for multiple programming languages through tree-sitter integration.
+An MCP server that provides a comprehensive set of tools for AI-driven development workflows.
+Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, and system information retrieval.
+Designed to enhance AI's capability to assist in software development tasks.

 ## Installation